Content

 Vasodilators come with some pretty heavy side effects.
 Because of this, they’re usually only prescribed when nothing else has worked.

-The most serious side effect is arguably hypotension — the “hey I work in cardiology” term for low blood pressure.
-Lower blood pressure is good if you have vasoconstriction, but if it gets low enough your heart can just, you know, stop.
-So you should never take more of these than what’s prescribed to you.
+For many people, the most serious potential side effect is hypotension, or low blood pressure.
+Lower blood pressure is good if you have vasoconstriction, but if it gets low enough, your heart can just stop.
+So, you should never take more of your vasodilators than what’s prescribed to you.

 Other common adverse effects connected to taking vasodilators include: